Links to Some Published Best Practices for Genebanking

 Editors: Emma Balunek, Katheryn Chen, Gayle Volk

-This project was funded in part by the National Academy of Sciences (NAS) and USAID, and any opinions, findings, conclusions, or recommendations expressed in such are those of the authors alone, and do not necessarily reflect the views of USAID or NAS.
+This training module was made possible in part by funding from USDA-ARS, Colorado State University (CSU), IICA-PROCINORTE (procinorte.net), the National Academy of Sciences (NAS), and the United States Agency for International Development (USAID).
+Any opinions, findings, conclusions, or recommendations expressed in such are those of the authors alone, and do not necessarily reflect the views of USDA, CSU, PROCINORTE, NAS, or USAID.
+USDA is an equal opportunity provider, employer, and lender.

 License